Swirlyder/I-m-a-sirvivor/workspace sir vivor/README.md

 `.lastgame` - Checks when the leaderboard was last updated.
 Requires: + % @ #

+`.next` - Says when the next DD game is happening.
+Requires: + % @ #

 `.addpoints [host], [first], [second], [user1], [user2], …` - Adds all the dd points in one command.
 Requires: + % @ #

 `.rename [old-name], [new-name]` - Removes DD points from `[old-name]` and gives them to `[new-name]`.
 Requires: + % @ #

 `.skipdd` - Skips a DD.
 Used whenever DDs are cancelled for events.
+NOTE: This command can bug Sir Vivor's date tracking
 Requires: % @ #

 Daily Deathmatch Commands (All Users):